JohnSilentHill/fakeshot_roulette/README.md

 # General Info

-You can read up on the game on the [wiki](https://buckshot-roulette.fandom.com/wiki/Buckshot_Roulette_Wik) or use the 'info' command in-game.

 This is a Python text-based recreation of Buckshot Roulette by Mike Klubnika. <br/>
 It should contain the .py file and a .json save file.